KangelPlugins/ElyxBuilder/README.md

 # ElyxBuilder

-A CLI tool for building **ElyxCore** plugins — scaffold, compile, and package your plugin in one package.
+Fork of [shareui/ElyxBuilder](https://github.com/sahreui/ElyxBuilder) — a CLI tool for building **ElyxCore** plugins.

+## Changes from upstream

+- **Decoupled `obfuscationIgnore` from `compilationIgnore`** — new config key allows independent control over which files get obfuscated vs compiled.
+Files in `compilationIgnore` are now obfuscated as source (not compiled to `.pyc`).
+- Saves obfuscation mapping after compilation.

 ## Features